+'''

 mv a.out hello

+'''

 Run the program.
-Although it is set up with OpenMP, you probably haven't defined the number of threads to use, so the program will use the default, which is probably just 1 (no parallelism).
+Although it is set up with OpenMP, you probably haven't defined the number of threads to use, so the program will use the default, which might be the maximum possible.

-Now set the number of threads to 2, run the program again, and notice the difference.
+Now explicitly set the number of threads to 2, run the program again, and note the difference.

+'''

-export OMP_NUM_THREADS=2 <=== NO SPACES around the = sign! hello
+export OMP_NUM_THREADS=2 <=== NO SPACES around the = sign!

+hello

+'''

 The important thing is that the program itself did not change at all, only the environment (the value of OMP_NUM_THREADS.)
-You can experiment with higher values.
+You can experiment with other values of this quantity.
 On some systems, your thread request can't exceed the number of cores available.
 On others, the thread request can be as high as you like.